BiancaOHSN/simplegallery/README.md

 # simple_gallery
- This module creates a simple gallery module for Joomla!
+ This module creates a simple gallery module with lightbox for Joomla!
 4